Spatial Informatics Research Programme

 The student is expected to defend the dissertation proposal in front of an appropriate committee appointed by the Dean (Research).
 A student is declared a PhD candidate after this requirement is satisfied.

 On submission of the full thesis and clearing the final defense, the student will be awarded the PhD.

-Yearly Review The progress of the student will be reviewed once every year, till the thesis proposal is submitted.
-If in the first 2 years, there has been no satisfactory progress, the candidate will be asked to leave the PhD program.
+Regular Review The progress of the student will be reviewed once every semester, till the thesis proposal is submitted.
+If in the first 2 years, there has been no satisfactory progress, the candidate may be asked to leave the PhD program.